-NNTBs jet-stream activity resumed in 2013 Jan.
-An oblique turbulent streak had already been present in the whitened NNTB latitudes in autumn 2012, and in late Jan., 2013, it started to emit tiny dark spots south-preceding it in the NNTBs jet-stream - and also a few larger, very dark spots north-following it in the NNTZ [ref.
-21b].
+NNTBs jet stream activity resumed in 2013 January.
+An oblique turbulent streak had already been present in the whitened NNTB latitudes during autumn 2012 and, late in 2013 January, it started to emit tiny dark spots south-preceding it in the NNTBs jet stream.
+It also produced a few larger, very dark spots north-following it in the NNTZ.^{21b}

-Zonal wind profiles:
+Zonal wind profiles

-Given the huge changes in apparent speed of the NEBs and NTBs jets during these upheavals, it is of interest to know whether the the zonal wind profile across the NEB changed.
+Given the huge changes in apparent speed of the NEBs and NTBs jets during these upheavals, it is of interest to know whether the zonal wind profile across the NEB changed.
 During the NEB recession and fading in 2011/12, a well-determined zonal drift profile (Figure 11a) was normal in the NEBn-NTropZ.
 (It appeared anomalously far south in the mid-NEB, but this may be because it was determined for small dark spots, whereas profiles across these latitudes are normally determined for bright spots in 'rifts'.)

-Determining drift rates during the Revivals was difficult, given the low resolution of the early images and the complexity of the region, but our tracking of visibly identified features from June to August showed clear gradients of speed across the NEB and NTropZ which agreed closely with the zonal wind profile from spacecraft (Figure 11b).
+Determining drift rates during the Revivals was difficult, given the low resolution of early images and the complexity of the region.
+However, our tracking of visibly identified features from June to August showed clear gradients of speed across the NEB and NTropZ, which agreed closely with the zonal wind profile obtained by spacecraft (Figure 11b).
 There could be some distortion of the NTBs jet peak, which we also found to be chaotic after the 2007 outbreak.
-Also, Grischa Hahn (personal communication) derived a zonal wind profile by map correlation analysis in WinJUPOS, using a pair of images on 2012 July 15, and although the results showed some scatter, they were consistent with an unchanged zonal wind profile from the NEBs to the NTropZ; as was a profile from Hubble images in September (Figure 11c).
+Also, Grischa Hahn (pers. com.) derived a zonal wind profile by map correlation analysis in WinJUPOS, using a pair of images taken on 2012 Jul 15.
+Although the results showed some scatter, they were consistent with an unchanged zonal wind